 - a detailed metadata file, which provides contextual information for each measure, including a full description, current uses, and the method used for analysis.

 This information will be of particular interest to organisations involved in the delivery of secondary mental health and learning disability services, as it presents timely information to support discussions between providers and commissioners of services.

 For patients, researchers, agencies and the wider public it aims to provide up to date information about the numbers of people using services, spending time in psychiatric hospitals and subject to the Mental Health Act (MHA).
 Some of these measures are currently experimental analysis.

-All the measures can be produced from analysis of the monthly extracts supplied to providers and commissioners with access to the Bureau Service on the Open Exeter system, although many measures use data from previous submissions.
+All the measures can be produced from analysis of the monthly extracts available to providers (via Strategic Data Collection Service Cloud) and commissioners (via Data Services for Commissioners Regional Offices), although many measures use data from previous submissions.

 Data are produced at commissioner level for Learning Disabilities and Autism (LDA) inpatients that are accessing the mental health services in the month.
 The following document provides the logic used in the development of the commissioner measure reported in Mental Health Services Data Set (MHSDS).
 If you wish to access the full description of how the commissioner logic works with MHSDS, this can be found in the appendix section of the MHSDS user guidance document found here